Learning Temporal Resolution in Spectrogram for Audio Classification: Experiments

-\textbf{Baseline comparisons}~ Table~\ref{tab:comparison-CHSize-avgpool-ConvAvgPool-proposed} shows our experimental result.
-The baseline of this experiment is performed on mel-spectrogram without temporal compression~(i.e.,~\num{100} FPS) and the baseline result is shown under each task name.
-When reducing \num{25}\% of the temporal dimension~(i.e., \num{75} FPS), the proposed method can even considerably improve the baseline performance on most datasets, except on speech recognition tasks where we maintain the same performance.
+\textbf{Baseline Comparisons. }~ Table~\ref{tab:comparison-CHSize-avgpool-ConvAvgPool-proposed} shows our experimental result.
+The baseline of this experiment is performed on mel-spectrogram without temporal compression~(i.e.,~$100$ FPS) and the baseline result is shown under each task name.
+When reducing $25$\% of the temporal dimension~(i.e., $75$ FPS), the proposed method can even considerably improve the baseline performance on most datasets, except on speech recognition tasks where we maintain the same performance.
 We assume the improvement comes from the data augmentation effect of DiffRes, which means divergent temporal compression on the same data at different training steps.
-With a \num{50} FPS, four out of five datasets can maintain comparable performance.
-With only \num{25} FPS, the proposed method can still improve the FSD50K tagging and music instrument classification tasks, which indicates the high temporal redundancy in these datasets.
+With a $50$ FPS, four out of five datasets can maintain comparable performance.
+With only $25$ FPS, the proposed method can still improve the FSD50K tagging and music instrument classification tasks, which indicates the high temporal redundancy in these datasets.
 Our proposed method also significantly outperforms other temporal dimension reduction baselines.
 With fixed resolution and fewer FPS, the performance of CHSize degrades more notably.
 AvgPool can outperform CHSize by aggregating more information between output frames.
 Although ConvAvgPool has an extra learnable neural network, it does not show significant improvements compared with AvgPool.
 ConvAvgPool even has an inferior performance on FSD50K and environmental sound classification tasks.
-This indicates employing a neural network for feature learning is not always beneficial.
-Also, by comparison, the interpretability of our proposed method is much better than ConvAvgPool~(see Figure~\ref{fig-interpreterbility}).
+This indicates employing a simple learnable front-end for feature reduction is not always beneficial.